350th Squadron (Belgium)

-The 350th Squadron (350^{e} escadrille, 350^{ste} Squadron) is a fighter squadron in the Air Component of the Belgian Armed Forces.
+The 350th Squadron (350^{e} escadrille, 350^{ste} Squadron) is a fighter squadron in the Belgian Air Force of the Belgian Armed Forces.
 It was originally formed in 1941 as No. 350 (Belgian) Smaldeel of the Royal Air Force during World War II.
 The unit was transferred to the Belgian Air Force, together with 349th Squadron, in 1946.
 Based at Florennes air base, the unit is now part of the 2nd Tactical Wing and operates F-16 Fighting Falcons.

 History

 With the Royal Air Force

 No. 350 Squadron, the first Royal Air Force squadron to be formed by Belgian personnel, was formed during World War II at RAF Valley in the United Kingdom in November 1941.
-The squadron operated the Supermarine Spitfire at first on convoy protection duties over the Irish sea, relocating to RAF Atcham in early 1942.
+The squadron operated the Supermarine Spitfire at first on convoy protection duties over the Irish Sea, relocating to RAF Atcham in early 1942.
 In April 1942 the squadron moved to RAF Debden and carried out offensive operations over France.
 The squadron moved several times around southern England.

 During Operation Overlord (the Allied invasion of Normandy in June 1944) it was equipped with the Spitfire V LF operating from RAF Friston in Air Defence of Great Britain, though under the operational control of RAF Second Tactical Air Force.
 It provided beach-head patrols during the invasion.
 During Operation Diver in August 1944 the Squadron operated the Spitfire XIV against V-1 flying bombs attacking England.
 The squadron moved to Belgium in December 1944 to provide offensive patrols over the battlefield including patrols in the Berlin area.
 The squadron was disbanded on 15 October 1946 on transfer to the Belgian air force.